 The saying “a picture is worth a thousand words” is often used to explain how a complex situation, idea, or thought can be conveyed with a single picture.
-There are many examples of when this is true, such as in the media when a poignant photograph expresses some joyful, or unfortunately more often some heartbreaking situation far better than an article can.
+There are many examples of when this is true, such as in the media when a poignant photograph expresses some joyful, or unfortunately more often these days, some heartbreaking situation far better than any article can.

-But there are also many other examples of when medical images are not put to good use such as X-rays, MRIs, and ultrasounds.
-There is a commonly held belief by both patients and many clinicians that an image of a herniated disc, a degenerative joint, a torn tendon can explain why someone hurts or not functioning properly, and yes at times this can, but unfortunately in a lot of cases it isn’t as simple as this, and the use and dependence on medical imaging needs to be questioned a lot more.
+There are also many examples of when medical images are not put to good use such as X-rays, MRIs, and ultrasounds.
+There is a commonly held belief by both patients and many clinicians that an image of a herniated disc, a degenerative joint, a torn tendon can explain why someone hurts or doesn’t functioning properly, and yes at times this can, but unfortunately in a lot of cases it isn’t as simple as this, and the use and dependence on medical imaging needs to be questioned a lot more.

 Then in the shoulder, we have Grisih et al who found a staggering 96% of subjects with no pain or issues had at least one so-called pathology on their US scans.
 Then Teunis et al shows an increasing prevalence non painful cuff tears with age and with up to 65% being non-symptomatic, or Schwartzberg et al demonstrating 72% of middle-aged subjects had non-symptomatic SLAP lesions, or Le Goff et al showing that over 50% of calcific deposits seen in cuff tendons are non-symptomatic, or Lesinak et al highlighting that nearly 50% of young elite level professional baseball pitchers have cuff tears and SLAP lesions with no effect on their performance.

-Another way to explain this that I also like comes from David Poulter @Retlouping.
+And another way to explain these things seen on imaging that I also like comes from David Poulter @Retlouping.
 He explains that a scan can be like a wedding photograph, just like mine above.
-Just by looking at the group photo with everyone looking all happy you can’t actually tell who is happy, who is sad, who is angry, or even pissed etc… just like we can not tell by looking at an MRI with all the things reported as problematic which actually are, and which are not.
+By looking at the group photo with everyone looking happy you can’t actually tell who is happy, who is sad, who is angry, or even pissed etc… just like we can not tell by looking at an MRI with all the things reported as problematic which actually are, and which are not.